SashankBhattarai/Rateyourpolitician-INCOMPLETE/README.md

-# Rateyourpolitician-INCOMPLETE
+# Rateyourpolitician-TO BE COMPLETED
 # 🗳️ Rateyourpolitician - Solana Voting dApp

 > **⚠️ PROJECT STATUS: INCOMPLETE - SUBMISSION AS-IS**
 >
-> This project was not successfully completed due to technical difficulties during setup, with wsl and compilation.
-The application was never deployed or tested.
+> This project was not successfully completed due to technical difficulties during setup, with wsl, compilation & time constraints.
+The application has not been deployed or tested.

 ## 📋 What This Project Was Supposed To Be